ioantsep/Decision-Tree-vs-Forest-Tree-Project/README.md

 # Decision-Tree-vs-Forest-Tree-Project
-Borrower paid back their loan in full or not
+Trying to classify and predict whether or not the borrower paid back their loan in full Compare Algorithms

+**We will use lending data from 2007-2010